chrisallenlane/watchtower/README.md

-When scanning a remote website, `Watchtower` will first mirror the website locally using `wget`, and then will perform a standard scan on the page source.
+When scanning a remote website, `Watchtower` will first mirror the website locally using `wget`, and then will perform a standard scan on the downloaded page source.
 However:

 - Be prepared to be patient, because it can take a long time to mirror a large website